If you're a multi-family or commercial investor, DealCheck offers advanced tools designed specifically to analyze these types of properties.

 - As a percentage of the purchase price - for things like property taxes

-- As a percentage of the gross rent that either accounts for vacancy or ignores it - for maintenance, management or capital expenditures
+- As a percentage of the gross rent that either accounts for vacancy or ignores it - for maintenance, management and capital expenditures

 - As a single expense for the entire building or as an expense applied to each unit

-Click the Next button at the bottom of the page to continue to the next section:
+Click the Next Section button at the bottom of the page to continue:

 The final section of the wizard has several additional inputs and projections you can customize to further fine-tune this deal: